chen-harrison/BalanceBot/README.md

 # Balancebot
 The Balancebot project is one of three projects I took part in for the Robotic Systems Laboratory course (ROB 550) at the University of Michigan.
-It was carried out with two other teammates, Ziyue Zhou and Yufei Zhu.

-This project involved the implementation of the functionality and behavior of a Balancebot, a two-wheeled self-balancing robot that behaves like an inverted pendulum.
+It involved programming the functionality of a two-wheeled self-balancing robot that behaves like an inverted pendulum.
 The Robot Control Library (RCL) in C was used in conjunction with the Mobile Robot Cape (MRC), which was made custom and is capable of running the bot, voltage regulators, motor drivers, and IMU.
+This project was carried out with two other teammates, Ziyue Zhou and Yufei Zhu.

 ## Part 1: Balancing